dysartcoal/coursera-getting-and-cleaning-data/CodeBook.md

 - subject_id: Identifies the subject who performed the activity for each window sample.
 It ranges is from 1 to 30.
 - activity_label: The name of the activity.
 It is one of: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
-- tBodyAcc_mean_X: The mean by subject and activity of tBodyAcc-mean()-X
+- tBodyAcc_mean_X: The mean by subject and activity of tBodyAcc-mean()-X. For this and all subsequent variables the units used are the same as the units for the original data.
 - tBodyAcc_mean_Y: The mean by subject and activity of tBodyAcc-mean()-Y
 - tBodyAcc_mean_Z: The mean by subject and activity of tBodyAcc-mean()-Z
 - tBodyAcc_std_X: The mean by subject and activity of tBodyAcc-std()-X